Hbg1010/Break-Mod-Geode/about.md

 ## Support

-If you find any issues with this mod, I highly recommend creating an issue on the Github, or dm me @Hbg1010 on discord!
+If you find any issues with this mod, or want any features / QOL, I highly recommend creating an issue on the Github, or report it on my discord server!

 ## Credits